-- 189. We will provide clear and accessible information on what you, the deceased's representative, can do to manage a customer's account in the event of their death.
-This information will include: - a) who has authority to access the customer's account or loan details; - b) what information we need to verify the identity and authority of that person; and - c) what steps the person authorised needs to take to manage the deceased customer's accounts. - 190.
-We will act on instructions concerning a deceased's account from a person named in a grant of probate or letters of administration within 14 days of receiving the necessary information. - 191.
-Prior to probate or letters of administration being granted, if we receive a request from a person authorised by a will or a person who has applied for letters of administration, and on providing a copy of the death certificate, we will, within 14 days of receiving the necessary information: - a) provide access to information about the deceased's account; and - b) receive payment towards a debt owed to us by the deceased.
+- 189. We will treat the deceased person's representative with respect and compassion and provide clear and accessible information on what you, the deceased's representative, can do to manage a customer's account in the event of their death.
+This information will include: - a) how to notify us of a customer's death; - b) who has authority to access the customer's account or loan details; - c) what information we need to verify the identity and authority of that person; and - d)what steps the person authorised needs to take to manage the deceased customer's accounts, including information about direct debits and recurring payments on those accounts, and we will assist you to manage direct debits and recurring payments in the ways outlined in Chapter 34. - 190.
+Once notified of a customer's death we will: - a) identify any fees that are for products and services that can no longer be provided, or will not be provided to the deceased's estate; - b) stop charging those fees; - c) if any fees referred to in paragraph (a) have already been charged since the customer's death - refund those fees; and - d)act on instructions concerning a deceased 's account from a person named in a grant of probate or letters of administration within 14 days of receiving the necessary information.

+- 191. Prior to probate or letters of administration being granted, if we receive a request from a person authorised by a will, a person identified as a next of kin in the death certificate or other official document acceptable to us, or a person who has applied for letters of administration, and on providing a copy of the death certificate, we will, within 14 days of receiving the necessary information: - a) provide access to information about the deceased's account including relevant ongoing fees; and - b) receive payment towards a debt owed to us by the deceased.